AndresdPM/GaiaHub/README.md

 $ ./cd GaiaHub

-$ ./python installation.py
+$ ./python install_GaiaHub.py

 ## Running GaiaHub

-Once the installation is completed, the user can run GaiaHub in from the terminal as:
+Once the installation is completed, the user can run GaiaHub from the terminal as:

+$ ./gaiahub [options]

+For example, to compute the proper motions of NGC 5053 using only member stars, GaiaHub should be called as:

-$ ./GaiaHub --name "NGC 5053"
+$ ./gaiahub --name "NGC 5053" --use_members

-Please read the help to know more about GaiaHub options.
+To know more about all GaiaHub options type:

 $ ./GaiaHub --help